barrett370/ROT/content/ICP/Research/ui.md

 # Testing

-Whilst our research may show what the users think they want, you cant be sure that it is definitly what they want.
+Whilst our research may show what the users think they want, you cant be sure that it is definitely what they want.
 To handle this we hope to do a variety of A/B testing of a variety of different layouts.
-Both in the initial sketeches, put also the interactive prototypes.
+Both in the initial sketches, put also the interactive prototypes.

-In this testing we hope to observe a number of usability metrics to assess the deisgns.
+In this testing we hope to observe a number of usability metrics to assess the designs.
 Some examples of these is speed and number of clicks to reach a goal.
-We will also interview the users to try to figgure out their expereicne with each design.
+We will also interview the users to try to figure out their experience with each design.
 Hopefully using this information we will be able to design a product which puts the users first.